Customer information regarding Coronavirus (COVID-19) updated 23 April 2020

 Ordering certificates and coming to the Town Hall

-- The Town Hall is now closed to all customers except those who have a pre-booked appointment with us to register a death.
+The Town Hall is now closed to all customers

 - For copy certificate production, we can no longer offer the Priority or Collect in Person Services.

-If you wish to order copy certificates, please use our online service until further notice or you can request a certificate by writing to us using the procedure stated in 'Other ways to apply' below.
+If you wish to order a copy certificate, please use our online service (click below on 'Apply For A Copy Certificate Now') until further notice or you can request a certificate by writing to us using the procedure stated in 'Other ways to apply' below.
 Unfortunately we can no longer offer the Priority or Collect in Person Services.

-If you need a certificate urgently, or you aren't able to request your Standard Service certificate online or by post, then please ring us on 01253 477177 but if possible, postpone your application.
+If you need a certificate urgently, or you aren't able to request your Standard Service certificate online or by post, then please ring us on 01253 477177.

 Please be aware that the situation is ever evolving and this guidance may need to be updated in line with government guidance as and when it is issued.